dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 ### App recipe

-The App recipe is used by Travis on each commit regardless of branch, tag, or whether the commit is attached to a PR.
+The App recipe is used by Travis on each commit, regardless of branch, tag, or whether the commit is attached to a PR.
 The app recipe typically includes the following steps:
 1. verification (run tests and quality checks)
 2. create the build artifact